ialbluwi/11102-f25/policies.md

 ## Missing Other Coursework

-If you have a **_valid execuse_** preventing you from submitting the practice exercises or self-assessment quiz for a certain week, reach out to your instructor and ask for the quiz or exercises to be rescheduled for the following week.
+If you have a **_valid excuse_** preventing you from submitting the practice exercises or self-assessment quiz for a certain week, reach out to your instructor and ask for the quiz or exercises to be rescheduled for the following week.

 ## Late Submissions